CSCfi/csc-user-guide/docs/apps/julia.md

 Creating and using a command line interface with batch scripts is the best practice compared to hard-coding values to the scripts.

-### Running batch jobs
+### Running jobs
-We explain how to run batch jobs on Puhti and Mahti in the [tutorial](../support/tutorials/julia.md).
+We explain how to run jobs on Puhti and Mahti in the [Running Julia jobs](../support/tutorials/julia.md) tutorial.

 ## Resources